AkashVaghela/AkashVaghela/README.md

 ## 🧑‍💻 About Me
 🧑‍💻 I’ve worked on **real-time manufacturing systems** and **data-driven platforms** — building **complex, scalable, and high-performance** web apps that process and visualize live data efficiently.
-⚙️ Experienced across **React, Angular, Node.js, and NestJS**, with a strong focus on **performance, security, usability, and scalability** — ensuring every project runs fast, looks great, and grows smoothly.
+⚙️ Experienced across **Node.js, React, and NestJS**, with a strong focus on **performance, security, usability, and scalability** — ensuring every project runs fast, looks great, and grows smoothly.
 🌍 Outside of coding, I love exploring **geopolitics** and keeping up with the adventures in **One Piece** ☠️🍜.

 ---